thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ```
 {:.copy-code.expandable-4}

+{% capture difference %}
+Ensure that the name of the created action matches the name specified in the function.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 - Save the changes to the widget and the dashboard;

-{% include images-gallery.html imageCollection="map-widget-navigation-between-states-1" %}
+{% include images-gallery.html imageCollection="map-widget-navigation-between-states-2" %}

 Now, when you click on any building marker of the map widget, a tooltip with "Details" line will appear.
 Clicking on it will navigate you to the state of the selected building.

-{% include images-gallery.html imageCollection="map-widget-navigation-between-states-2" %}
+{% include images-gallery.html imageCollection="map-widget-navigation-between-states-3" %}

 <br>
+**Adding an action for the "Buildings list" widget**

-Now let's add the action for the "[Building list](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1/#adding-entities-table-widget){:target="_blank"}" widget so that clicking on a building name takes you to its state.
+Now let's add the action for the "[Buildings list](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1/#adding-entities-table-widget){:target="_blank"}" widget so that clicking on a building name takes you to its state.

 {% include images-gallery.html imageCollection="adding-action-buildings-list-widget" showListImageTitles="true" %}

-**Testing the navigation**

 Transition to the "Building A" state by selecting the corresponding building in the "Buildings list" widget: